ricric132/GMC-Sandbox-Workshop-Template/README.md

 		highlighted_building = null
 ```

-- we can now test, but now its annoying to buidl and select at the same time so lets implement a toggle for buiding and selecting mode
+- we can now test, but now its annoying to build and select at the same time so lets implement a toggle for buiding and selecting mode

 - add toggle_buildmode function to building_manager.gd and create a ui button and connect the pressed signal to the toggle_buildmode function
 ```gdscript